Go back to normal view

 Below the General Assembly are the Presbyteries.
 You can find out more about the work of Edinburgh Presbytery here.

 At the local level of our own parish church, the court is known as the Kirk Session and this body, which is made up of elders and chaired or "moderated" by the parish minister, is concerned with spiritual matters affecting the congregation and parish.

 As well as the Kirk Session a parish church may have a Congregational Board, responsible primarily for finance and property matters.
 The Congregational Board comprises members of Session as well as members elected by the Congregation at their annual meeting.
 Greenbank Parish Church has a Congregational Board.

 All members of the Kirk Session and Congregational Board are Trustees for the purposes of recent Charities legislation.

-The Interim Moderator of the Kirk Session is Rev Jamie Griggs.
+The Moderator of the Kirk Session is Rev Dr Martin Ritchie.
 The Session Clerk is Mrs Valerie Macniven.

 In Greenbank Parish Church we have several Kirk Session committees -

 Adult Education Committee – to consult with and help the Minister in developing a programme of Christian Education for adults in the congregation.